Analysis of an Audit

 -

 This phase begins the strategic audit activities.
-During fieldwork, we will:
+During audit fieldwork, we will:

 - Interview agency personnel.